Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 The principles of a secure software development lifecycle (SDLC) emphasize integrating security measures at every stage of software development, including requirements, design, coding, testing, deployment, and maintenance.
 By ensuring that security is incorporated into the software from the beginning, this method reduces weaknesses and boosts resistance to online attacks.

-63. How do you address secure authentication and authorization mechanisms within your architecture designs?
+63. How are secure authentication and authorization mechanisms incorporated into architecture?

 Ans: